dingas0987/dingas0987.github.io/about.md

     <br/><br/>

     Outside of school I watch baseball, exercise, listen to a lot of music and learning something new.

+    <br/><br/>

+    I might add a page about weird dreams I get.
+Like when I found a moldy piece of bread on my bed and immediately woke up.
 </p>

 ## Links and Socials